Hobr/LNMP/README.md

 # Useful Docker

-Fast to run LNMP/ more useful toys on Linux.
+Fast to run web server/sql/ftp and more useful toys on Linux.

 ## Why